awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.md

 A filter expression cannot contain partition key or sort key attributes\.
 You need to specify those attributes in the key condition expression, not the filter expression\.

-The syntax for a filter expression is identical to that of a key condition expression\.
-Filter expressions can use the same comparators, functions, and logical operators as a key condition expression, with the addition of the not\-equals operator \(`<>`\)\.
-For more information, see [Key Condition Expression](#Query.KeyConditionExpressions)\.
+The syntax for a filter expression is similar to that of a key condition expression\.
+Filter expressions can use the same comparators, functions, and logical operators as a key condition expression\.
+In addition, filter expressions can use the not\-equals operator \(`<>`\), the `OR` operator, the `CONTAINS` operator, the `IN` operator, the `BEGINS_WITH` operator, the `BETWEEN` operator, the `EXISTS` operator, and the `SIZE` operator\.
+For more information, see [Key Condition Expression](#Query.KeyConditionExpressions) and [Syntax for Filter and Condition Expressions](Expressions.OperatorsAndFunctions.md#Expressions.OperatorsAndFunctions.Syntax)\.

 **Example**
 The following AWS CLI example queries the `Thread` table for a particular `ForumName` \(partition key\) and `Subject` \(sort key\)\.
 Of the items that are found, only the most popular discussion threads are returned—in other words, only those threads with more than a certain number of `Views`\.